KhronosGroup/glTF-Sample-Assets/Models/ChronographWatch/README.body.md

 The watch band was given a carbon fiber material, by reusing the normal map texture from another sample asset [CarbonFibre](https://github.com/KhronosGroup/glTF-Sample-Assets/tree/main/Models/CarbonFibre#screenshot).
 For this asset the glTF extension [KHR_materials_anisotropy](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_materials_anisotropy/README.md#khr_materials_anisotropy) was not needed.
 While this material is not strictly physically accurate, the normal map alone was considered good enough.
 Whenever possible, it is a good practice to use as few extensions as possible, since it's not always guaranteed that all renderers will support all extensions.

+Normal maps should always be normalized before final delivery, to make sure the vectors are mathematically correct for optimal shading.
+Normal maps can be easily normalized using this custom Adobe 3D Substance Designer graph: [Substance_Normalize3D.zip](screenshot/Substance_Normalize3D.zip).
+This is a Substance 3D Asset which can be used with [Adobe Substance Player](https://helpx.adobe.com/substance-3d-player/home.html) and other [applications which support SBSAR](https://helpx.adobe.com/substance-3d-integrations/home.html).

 ![Carbon fiber materials and normal map](screenshot/carbon-fiber.jpg)
 <br/>_Carbon fiber normal map, and the resulting material variants._